I will hear what God proclaims;

 for he proclaims peace.

-Though I’ve recently shared my frustrations with the evils which plague us humans, I’ve prayed about these things.
-With that, I attend to the issues close at hand as best I can.
-My normal response to imminent trauma is precise calm.
+Though I can become as bothered as the best of them regarding life on this earth, my normal response to trauma is precise calm.
 I do what needs to be done at the moment and collapse afterward.
-It’s then that I realize just how devastating the circumstances I encountered might have been.
-It’s then that I’m also grateful that I did something to be of help.
+It is then that I realize just how devastating the circumstances I encountered might have been.
+It is then that I am also grateful that I did something.

-This propensity to respond is likely the result of my mother’s example.
+Perhaps this propensity to respond comes from my mother’s example.
 She responded to violence around her without concern for herself.
-Her priority was to keep her fellow human’s safe.
-She confronted a man who was bothering a woman on a bus; he jumped off that bus at the next stop.
+Her priority was to keep her fellow human from being hurt.
+She yelled at a man who was bothering a woman on a bus; he ran off at the next stop.
 She chased the assailant who mugged my aunt in our hallway; he fled before doing irreparable harm.
-Though I haven’t found myself in the midst of such dramatic scenarios, my mom’s lessons have compelled me to respond to others who need assistance just the same.
+Though I have not been faced with equally dramatic scenarios, my mom’s lessons have compelled me to respond to others who are in danger just the same.

-You know, my mom was no more brave than the rest of us.
-It was her faith in doing the right thing and in the God who promises to be with us which was unshakable.
-Though my mom’s interventions weren’t necessarily peaceful -or particularly wise- as they unfolded, they brought unmistakable calm to those she assisted.
+I don’t think my mom was any braver than the rest of us.
+I do think that she had great faith in doing the right thing and in the God who promises to be with us in our efforts.
+Though my mom’s interventions were not necessarily peaceful as they unfolded, they brought unmistakable peace to those she assisted.
 Being a herald of God’s peace sometimes takes us to uncomfortable places.

-Loving God, none of us can change this world on our own.
-Still, each of us can do something to improve the turf on which we walk.
+God of Mercy and Peace, though none of us can change this world on our own, each of us can do something to improve the turf on which we walk.
 Give us the wisdom to know what to do and the courage to do it.